brendonakay/baseball-dice-game/README.md

 - [ ] Create an architectural diagram.
 - [ ] Rename the project to baseball card game?
 I was thinking "Waxball".
-      Or something.
-Or do we stick with the dice theme and try to keep that involved.

 ### Game